dj3520/EDPM/README.md

    Wait for the conversion to complete.
 This will create your systems database.

 3. Configure settings:
-   Edit `Config.ini` with your preferences:
+   Edit `Config.ini` with your preferences or start the server for defaults:

    ```ini
    [Defaults]